 Today’s interview comes from Houston, Texas and features the remarkable and talented Photographer Norman Gabitzsch.
-Inspiration for Norman’s art comes from his unique view of the world and his travels.
+The inspiration for Norman’s art comes from his unique view of the world and his travels.
 With careful consideration and skill, Norman excels at capturing those parts of the world that are so very often hidden from the human eye.

 Norman, thank you so much for sharing your experiences with us and thank you so much for all your thoughtful responses.
-You are a brilliant photographer and someone who’s work is definitely worth following.
+You are a brilliant photographer and someone whose work is definitely worth following.

 Can you please tell the readers a bit about yourself?